The Grand Canyon's South Rim is open all year

 During the winter, snow and ice can make trails into the canyon slippery.
 Make sure you have the appropriate gear, clothing and supplies.
 It's also a good idea to get advice from park rangers at the Backcountry Information Center.
 Above all, always check the weather forecast before leaving.

-Check out our list of 20 things to experience at The Grand Canyon in winter!
+Check out our page about visiting Grand Canyon in winter!

 Get South Rim Season Guide